wdahman/clarity/apps/website/components/datagrid/README.md

 #### Preserving Selection

 By default, when a filter is applied to the datagrid the selection is cleared.
 This is done to ensure that all selected items are always visible in the datagrid.
-In certain instances, this might not be desireable, therefore we provide the `[clrDgPreserveSelection]` input.
+In certain instances, this might not be desirable, therefore we provide the `[clrDgPreserveSelection]` input.
 Setting this to true will retain the current selection on the datagrid, even if filters are applied and selected items are not visible.

 Note: If you do enable `[clrDgPreserveSelection]`, before performing any action on the selected items, a confirmation should be shown to ensure the end-user is aware of which items they are operating on, since the filters may hide some of the selected items from the user causing a discovery issue.